shashikanuwan/Institute-Management-System/README.md

 <img src="https://embed.creately.com/NzPpQ6Cr6hZ?type=svg">

+## Api

+An API has been created to list all students and their contributions.

 ## Security Vulnerabilities

 If you discover a security vulnerability within this app, please send an e-mail to Shashika Nuwan via [Shashika Nuwan](mailto:kumararanaweera1999@gmail.com).
 All security vulnerabilities will be promptly addressed.